 You are required to file all cigarette tax reports and returns electronically.
 For more information, visit our

-Cigarettes and Tobacco Products Tax web page.
+Cigarette, Tobacco and Vapor Products Tax web page.

 What should I do if filing electronically causes a hardship?